corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

 Where possible, you should use OAuth2.
 Basic authentication is not a secure login method because:
 * Passwords are exposed in client-server communication (if you aren't using HTTPS).
-* Node administrator provisions account credentials in `node.conf`.
+* Node administrators will need to populate `node.conf` with account credentials for other users.

 {{< /warning >}}